yahoo/react-i13n/README.md

 `react-i13n` provides a performant, scalable and pluggable approach to instrumenting your React application.

-Typically, you have to manually add instrumentation code throughout your application, e.g., hooking up `onClick` handlers to the links you want to track. `react-i13n` provides a simplified approach, all you have to do is to define the data model you want to track and let `react-i13n` handle the beaconing.
+Typically, you have to manually add instrumentation code throughout your application, e.g., hooking up `onClick` handlers to the links you want to track. `react-i13n` provides a simplified approach by letting you define the data model you want to track and handling the beaconing for you.

 `react-i13n` does this by building an [instrumentation tree](#i13n-tree) that mirrors your applications React component hierarchy.
 All you have to do it leverage our [React component or mixin](./docs/guides/integrateWithComponents.md) to denote which components should fire the tracking events.

 ## Features

 * **i13n tree** - Automated [instrumentation tree](#i13n-tree) creation that mirrors your applications React component hierarchy.
-* **React integration** - Provides a [createI13nNode](./docs/api/createI13nNode.md#createi13nnodecomponent-options) component and [I13nMixin](./docs/api/createI13nNode.md#i13nmixin) easily integrate with your application.
+* **React integration** - Provides a [createI13nNode](./docs/api/createI13nNode.md#createi13nnodecomponent-options) component and [I13nMixin](./docs/api/createI13nNode.md#i13nmixin) that easily integrate with your application.
 * **Pluggable** - A pluggable interface lets you integrate any data analytics library (i.e. Google Analytics, Segment, etc).
-Take a look at the currently [available plugins](#available-plugins).
+Take a look at the [available plugins](#available-plugins).
-* **Performant** - The i13n data model (`i13nModel`) can be a plain JS object or a `dynamic function` with a proper `i13nModel` object return. which means you can dynamically change `i13nModel` data without causing re-render due to the `props` changes.
+* **Performant** - Tracking data (`i13nModel`) can be a plain JS object or custom function.
+This means you can [dynamically change tracking data](./docs/guides/integrateWithComponents.md#dynamic-i13n-model) without causing unnecessary re-renders.
-* **Adaptable** - If you are using isomorphic framework (e.g. [Fluxible](http://fluxible.io)) to build your app, you can easily [change the tracking implementation](./docs/guides/createPlugins.md) on the server and client side.
+* **Adaptable** - If you are using an isomorphic framework (e.g. [Fluxible](http://fluxible.io)) to build your app, you can easily [change the tracking implementation](./docs/guides/createPlugins.md) on the server and client side.
 For example, to track page views, you can fire an http request on server and xhr request on the client.
 * **Optimizable** - We provide an option to enable viewport checking for each `I13nNode`.
-Which means the data will only be beaconed when the node is in the viewport.
+Which means that data will only be beaconed when the node is in the viewport.
 This reduces the network usage for the user and provides better tracking details.

 ## Install